stencillogic/astro-float/README.md

 The library implements the basic operations and functions.
 It uses classical algorithms such as Karatsuba, Toom-3, Schönhage-Strassen algorithm, and others.

+The library can work without the standard library provided there is a memory allocator.

 ## Usage

 Below is an example of using the library.